 Strangeways Unlocked by Neil Samworth published in paperback today

-It’s been a huge Autumn for Northbank’s non-fiction authors, with six major books published by top experts in their fields.
-From a devastating investigation into Britain’s most famous police force to a fascinating study into royals and spies, from highlighting the key moments in Britain’s political history to unravelling the mysteries of black holes, and from a walk through the battlefields of the First World War to an astonishing inside story into the start of the Russo-Ukranian conflict, this Autumn’s publications add significantly to our understanding of key topics of the moment.
+It was a huge Autumn for Northbank’s non-fiction authors, with six major books published by top experts in their fields.
+From a devastating investigation into Britain’s most famous police force to a fascinating study into royals and spies, from highlighting the key moments in Britain’s political history to unravelling the mysteries of black holes, and from a walk through the battlefields of the First World War to an astonishing inside story into the start of the Russo-Ukranian conflict, Autumn 2022’s publications add significantly to our understanding of key topics of the moment.

 Spanning three decades from the murder of Stephen Lawrence to the present day, Broken Yard charts the Met’s fall from a position of unparalleled power to the troubled and discredited organisation we see now, placed under special measures and struggling to perform its most basic function: the protection of the public.
 The result is a devastating picture of a world-famous police force riven with corruption, misogyny and rank incompetence.

 ‘Meticulous and passionate.
 Tom Harper has written the most authoritative critique of British policing in years.’ – Lord Macdonald QC, former Director of Public Prosecutions